UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 The default diverging coor scheme uses orange and blue hues, but there are many other effective combinations.
-You should avoid using green and red, because these are practically impossible to tell apart for people with the most common types of color vision deficiencies.
+You should avoid using green and red, because these are practically impossible to tell apart for people with the most common types of colour vision deficiencies.

 ---